MareNostrum4 User's Guide

 Transferring files ↩

-There are two ways to copy files from/to the Cluster:
+There are several ways to copy files from/to the Cluster:

-- Direct scp or sftp to the login nodes
+- Direct scp, rsync, sftp… to the login nodes

 - Using a Data transfer Machine which shares all the GPFS filesystem for transferring large files